jonatasgz/Sample_Matcher/README.md

 ## How to use

 1. Select your .xlsx file and click Submit.
 2. Enter a string in the Match sample card and click Verify.
-A barcode reader with automatic enter is ideal to the job, since the input field has autofocus enabled
+A barcode reader with automatic enter is ideal for the job, since the input field has autofocus enabled
 3. If there is a match a 'Yes' message will be displayed.
 Otherwise a 'No' message will be displayed.

 ## Contributions